 Adeile penguin colony on Paulet Island in Antarctica

-I'm a Fall 2022 Masters student at the University of Rochester, in the Language Documentation and Description program.
+I'm a second year PhD student at the University of California, Berkeley.
 I graduated from the University of Rochester in 2016 with a B.S. in Computer Science, B.A. in Linguistics, and minor in Spanish.
 After graduating, I worked at FactSet Research Systems in Norwalk, CT as a Software Engineer, where I programmed mainly in JavaScript and Python.
+I returned to Linguistics in 2022 and completed a Masters in Language Documentation at the University of Rochester.

-Language Documentation and Description, Sociolinguistic Variation, Community-Based Language Documentation, Language Revitalization, Tools for Language Documentation, Bantu Languages, Fieldwork
+Language Documentation and Description, Sociolinguistic Variation, Areal Linguistics, Language Contact, Language Revitalization, Bantu Languages, Fieldwork

 Working towards a typology of sociolinguistic variation (SV) in order to provide a toolkit for grammar-writers to better describe and contextualize SV, and to make grammars more useful for sociolinguistic and historical linguistic studies.
 See our scripts in our Github repo for the Rochester Grammar and Variation lab led by Nadine Grimm and Maya Abtahian.